Citizen Science Association

 Citizen science gives us strategies to think not only about what we can learn from science, but how we can all learn more together.
 This talk will explore cases where scientists, resource managers, and community members take the opportunity to engage – to listen and build connections – in order to develop shared understandings through research-based partnerships.

-The program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the departments of religion and international business & management.
+The program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the departments of religion and international business & management and Alliance for Aquatic Resource Monitoring (ALLARM).
 It is part of the Clarke Forum’s semester theme, Civic Engagement and the Liberal Arts.

 Biography (provided by the speaker)